open-contracting-extensions/european-union/docs/reference/codelists.md

 The codelists below are from the OCDS and its extensions, and are provided here for convenience only.

-The CSV codelist files can be downloaded from <https://standard.open-contracting.org/profiles/eu/master/en/_static/patched/codelists/>.
+The codelists can be downloaded as CSV files from <https://standard.open-contracting.org/profiles/eu/master/en/_static/patched/codelists/>.

 ## Award Criteria